Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the practical and legal requirements of the pre-completion stage in property transactions.
-This article focuses on the following syllabus points:
+For SQE1, you are required to understand the practical and legal requirements of the pre-completion stage in property transactions, with a focus on the following syllabus points:

 - The purpose and content of the transfer deed and the formalities for its execution.